ashkanans/amazon_product_analysis_spark/README.md

 - **Logistic Regression:**
     - Suitable for linear relationships between features and the label.
+    - Highly interpretable and computationally efficient, making it ideal for simpler datasets or use cases where explainability is crucial.
-    - AUC and other metrics are used to evaluate its ability to classify delayed and non-delayed flights.
+    - Evaluated using AUC, accuracy, precision, recall, and F1-score, reflecting its ability to classify delayed and non-delayed flights accurately.

 - **Random Forest:**
-    - Effective for capturing non-linear relationships.
+    - Effective for capturing non-linear relationships and interactions between features.
-    - Provides insights into feature importance, highlighting key factors influencing flight delays.
+    - Offers interpretability through feature importance scores, helping to identify key factors influencing flight delays.
+    - Robust to overfitting and useful for complex datasets.
+    - Evaluated using the same metrics as Logistic Regression, with additional insights from feature importance analysis.

 - **Neural Network:**
-    - The neural network handles non-linear relationships between features more effectively than Logistic Regression or Random Forest.
+    - Handles non-linear relationships more effectively than Logistic Regression or Random Forest.
-    - Its flexibility in architecture allows for future extensions, such as incorporating additional features or fine-tuning hyperparameters.
+    - Flexible architecture allows for complex patterns to be captured and enables future extensions, such as incorporating new features or tuning hyperparameters.
+    - Requires more computational resources and is less interpretable than Logistic Regression or Random Forest.
+    - Evaluated using AUC, accuracy, precision, recall, and F1-score, with emphasis on balancing precision and recall due to its higher flexibility.

+- **Gradient Boosted Trees:**
+    - Combines the strengths of multiple decision trees through an iterative boosting process, resulting in high accuracy and resilience to overfitting.
+    - Excels at capturing complex patterns in data while maintaining interpretability through feature importance analysis.
+    - Evaluated using the same metrics, with particular strength in achieving high AUC and F1-scores.

 ---

-### **7. Results**
+### **8. Results**

 Finally, it is time to evaluate and compare our Logistic Regression and Random Forest models